Harbor High School (California)

-Arts Programs
+Arts programs

 Harbor High is well known for its variety of arts programs.
 The school's theater department offers a student-directed play and musical each year, amassing over 100 participants in total.
 Until 2018, the Harbor High Drama department was run by Cathy Warner, who had taught and directed for three decades.
 Harbor High School has an award-winning music program that boasts over 120 members and offers band, varsity band, and their prestigious jazz ensemble.
 Harbor High also hosts Escapade, a local dance group also run by students.

 Sports

 Harbor competes in the Santa Cruz Coast Athletic League alongside Santa Cruz High School, Scotts Valley High School, Soquel High School, San Lorenzo Valley High School and Aptos High School.

 The school has somewhat of a notorious history with football, winning its first varsity game since 2008 on August 31, 2019.
 Harbor lost the Monterey Bay League Championship in 1973 in a close battle with Monterey High School under coaches Claude Sharp, assistants Bob Enzweiler, Bob Nicolaisen and Larry McCook.

-Perhaps the greatest Harbor Dynasty was that of Girls' Soccer who won 9 CCS Championships in 14 years under head coach Gerald Pleasant who retired in 2004.
-The Harbor High School boys' swim team has won 26 SCCAL Championships in the 40 years that the school has been open.
-In 2021, the boys' varsity soccer team won the CCS Division IV championship title against Carmel in overtime.
+Harbor High School has seen notable athletic success over the years.
+The Girls' Soccer team won 9 CCS Championships in 14 years under head coach Gerald Pleasant, who retired in 2004.
+The boys’ swim team has claimed 26 SCCAL Championships in the school’s 40-year history.
+In 2021, the Boys' Soccer team won the CCS Division IV Championship, defeating Carmel in overtime.

 Recently Harbor has made great strides in surf competitions, even getting an article on the National Surf League Website.